Something big is coming to Liquibase OSS 5.0 — Learn more!

 Use version control

-A foundational DevOps concept and an obvious part of any applications development workflow, version control is also essential for managing database changes efficiently and securely.
+Version control is a foundational DeOps concept and essential for managing database changes efficiently and securely.
 By committing all changes to a version control system, teams can track modifications, ensuring a clear history for troubleshooting and audits that promotes consistency, reduces errors, and enhances pipeline efficiency.

 Database version control supports collaborative development, integrates seamlessly with CI/CD pipelines, and allows for easier rollbacks.
 Incorporating version control ensures precise tracking, testing, and deployment of database changes.